SaveUp- Simplifying Fintech App Experience

 I sketched multiple user flows to visualize ideas quickly.
 My focus at this stage is to diverge first, converge later- explore possibilities.
 Here are some early sketches of the app screens .

 The initial designs went through several user tests to ensure we have a friendly and scalable user experience.
-Here's a detailed walkthrough of the app.
+Here are some unique features of SaveUp.

 A quick and secure log in feature with face recognition making the app easily accessible to the user.
 A smooth, enjoyable login experience sets a positive tone for the rest of the app.